 The student is responsible for having a laptop computer in good working order with updated software throughout the program for testing purposes.
 Students who fail to provide an adequate laptop computer are subject to policies within the syllabus, which may include forfeiting the opportunity to take an exam and subsequently receiving a zero.

-Laptop computer privacy screen will be required.
+Laptop computer privacy screen may be required at the discretion of the faculty.

-Part IV - Academic Policies - University of Detroit Mercy
+Part III - Academic Policies - University of Detroit Mercy

 Academic Misconduct